mbolt35/coffee-graph/README.md

 The original find/replace algorithm turned into an attempt to reproduce the CoffeeScript grammar in `javacc`.
 I had some success, but ultimately, my grammar was only 90% accurate when parsing the CoffeeScript unit tests.
 After this approach, I looked into [JCoffeeScript](https://github.com/yeungda/jcoffeescript), which executes the JS CoffeeScript compiler using [Rhino](http://www.mozilla.org/rhino/).
 Obviously, this was a much more maintainable approach, and the rest is history.

+## Building/Running the Source
+Coffee-Graph uses [Maven](http://maven.apache.org/) to compile and package the binaries.

+To build:

+    $ mvn clean install

+To execute with Node.js:

+    $ node ./bin/coffee-graph <options> [files]

+To execute with Java:

+    $ java -jar bin/coffee-graph <options> [files]

+To install from source:

+    $ npm install -g .

 ## About Me
 Name: Matt Bolt<br/>
 Email: mbolt35@gmail.com<br/>